-Fortnite for Android is finally here, and if you are lucky enough to own one of the Samsung Galaxy smartphones or tablets that support the initial beta release, you can download the game and start playing the highly popular battle royale game right now.
+Fortnite for Android is finally here, and you can download the highly popular battle royale game from Epic Games right now.

-However, Epic Games, as we have reported before, has elected not to release Fortnite for Android via the Google Play Store.
-So how can you safely download it and install it so you can start playing?
+However, Epic, as we have reported before, has elected not to release Fortnite for Android via the Google Play Store.
+So how can you safely download it and install Fortnite for Android so you can start playing?
 We have the answers for you right here.

 Download and install Fortnite for Samsung Galaxy devices

-Epic Games and Samsung have a deal where owners of certain Samsung Galaxy smartphones and tablets can download and play Fortnite for Android via the pre-installed Galaxy App Store.
+Epic Games and Samsung have a deal where you can install Fortnite for Android via the pre-loaded Galaxy App Store.

 - Samsung Galaxy Note 9